benouat/panda-docs/README.md

 You have to specify at least one Jade file as a template for your pages.
 Within your Jade template, you have access to the following variables:

 * `content` is the transformed HTML content of your Markdown file.
-Unless `notoc` option is used, an anchor tag is automatically injected inside each header tag to be used with the generated table of content.
+Unless `--notoc` option is used, an anchor tag is automatically injected inside each header tag to be used with the generated table of content.
 It could be used also to bookmark a specific section of a document
 * `metadata` is an object containing your document-based metadata values
 * `toc` is an object containing your document table of content.
-If `notoc` option is used, the toc is not generated, and this variable will be `false`
+If `--notoc` option is used, the toc is not generated, and this variable will be `false`
 * `manifest` is an object containing the Manifest.json properties
 * `options` is an object containing your passed in properties
 * `fileName` is the name of the resulting file (without the extension)